 SEAN: Lastly, I had wondered why Diamond didn’t ship it this week with the rest of Yen’s titles, but no matter: The long awaited Thermae Romae Vol. 1 (a two-volume omnibus) is out next week in glorious hardcover.
 Far more than just a take of Roman baths, this series is another reason why North Americans keep wanting more and more from Comic Beam (also home to Emma and Wandering Son).

-MELINDA: I can’t wait to read this!
+MJ: I can’t wait to read this!

 MICHELLE: Me, neither!
 Coming soon to an Off the Shelf near you!